Email: [email protected]

 Professional Interests: The Gospel in Church and Culture

-Dr. Lints is the Provost and Andrew Mutch Distinguished Professor of Theology.
+Formerly the Provost and Andrew Mutch Distinguished Professor of Theology, Dr. Lints’ current title is Senior Distinguished Professor of Theology.
 He originally joined the Gordon-Conwell faculty in 1986 having previously served as Lecturer in Philosophical Theology at Trinity College in Bristol, UK.
 He served as Professor of Systematic and Philosophical Theology from 1994 until his appointment as Andrew Mutch Distinguished Professor of Theology in 2008.
 He has also taught at several other colleges and theological schools, including Yale Divinity School, the University of Notre Dame, Westminster Theological Seminary and Reformed Theological Seminary.

 Dr. Lints’ scholarly interests have focused on the interface between theology and philosophy.
 He teaches courses in Christian dogmatics, Philosophical Theology and Church and Culture and his writings have focused on the nature of theology, theological interpretations of modernity and Reformed Biblical theology.
 He has also been keen to encourage the tradition-specific theological conversation across a wide array of evangelical voices.

 Dr. Lints’ personal interests include leisure time with his family, long walks on the beaches of the North Shore with his wife, national politics and all things Boston sports.

 Dr. Lints and his wife, Ann, reside in Beverly, MA, and New York City and have three grown children, Kate, Sarah and Lucas.